Itai Dzamara: Early life and education

 Dzamara was born in Mutoko in what was then Zimbabwe Rhodesia, and attended school in Highview, Harare.
 He went on to study journalism and mass communication at Christian College of Southern Africa, graduating in 1999.
 In 2009, Dzamara established his own newspaper, The News Leader.
 Between 2002 and 2004 he studied business and economic journalism at the University of Zimbabwe in conjunction with the African Virtual University, and was studying law at the time of his disappearance in 2015.
+Dzamara quit his journalist job in October 2014 to focus on his activism.

 Dzamara is married to Sheffra Dorica Dzamara, with whom he has two children, and lived in Harare at the time of his disappearance.
+His brother, Patson Dzamara, was also an activist; he died in 2020 of colon cancer.

 Activism

 In 2014, Dzamara organised Occupy Africa Unity Square, a sit-in protest at Africa Unity Square in central Harare that demanded accountability from the government of Zimbabwe.
 The first protests occurred in October 2014, and attracted crowds of between fifty and a hundred people at the time of Dzamara's disappearance in March 2015.
 That same month, Dzamara hand-delivered a petition to the presidential office at the Munhumutapa Building, calling for the resignation of the then-President of Zimbabwe, Robert Mugabe, in addition to new elections.
 Dzamara subsequently wrote an article for Daily News in which he said he had been interrogated for several hours by officials who had strongly advised him to rescind his petition.

 During a sit-in protest on 6 November 2014, Dzamara was assaulted by riot police and arbitrarily detained; he subsequently required treatment in the intensive care unit of a local hospital for his injuries.
 Dzamara's lawyer was also assaulted after identifying himself to police officers, and suffered from a broken wrist.

 On 2 December 2014, Dzamara was abducted alongside two other protesters while participating in a march along Kwame Nkrumah Avenue in central Harare.
 The men were taken to the provincial offices of the ruling political party ZANU-PF, where they were physically assaulted and their possessions stolen, before being released without charge.

 Dzamara's last public appearance was at an Occupy Africa Unity Square protest on 7 March 2015, two days before his disappearance.
 He gave a speech outside the Zimbabwean parliament calling for mass action in protest against Zimbabwe's deteriorating economy.
+In the months before his disappearance, Dzamara had expressed concerns to his friends that he was "not sure" how much longer he would be around, and urging them to be "prepared" to continue their protests without him.